announcement-icon

 By the end of our partnership, the consulting firm had in hand a high-density, validated POI dataset covering major global cities — one that went beyond the limits of standard search platforms and provided a uniquely granular view of the retail landscape.

-• On-Time Delivery – Completed within the 3-week deadline, enabling the client to meet its FMCG commitments.
+• On-time delivery – Completed within the 3-week deadline, enabling the client to meet its FMCG commitments.

-• Benchmark-Ready Data – Comprehensive dataset aligned with internal data for stronger, credible insights.
+• Benchmark-ready data – Comprehensive dataset aligned with internal data for stronger, credible insights.

-• Granularity at Scale – Hyperlocal coverage across major metros, capturing both chains and smaller outlets.
+• Granularity at scale – Hyperlocal coverage across major metros, capturing both chains and smaller outlets.

-• Operational Confidence – Proven ability to scale infrastructure for complex, large-city projects.
+• Operational confidence – Proven ability to scale infrastructure for complex, large-city projects.

-• Financial Predictability – Flat-rate, area-based pricing removed cost uncertainty.
+• Financial predictability – Flat-rate, area-based pricing removed cost uncertainty.

-• Competitive Edge – Faster, cleaner data gave the client deeper insights and stronger positioning.
+• Competitive edge – Faster, cleaner data gave the client deeper insights and stronger positioning.

 Ready to uncover hidden opportunities in the world’s most competitive markets?